Antietam National Battlefield

 As carnage washed over Miller’s Cornfield, Confederates took up a position in an old farm road that decades of wagon wheels had eroded below the landscape, an old, sunken road.
 Around midday, Union forces were directed to attack this surprisingly strong position and each was mowed down.
 Fourth in line for this onslaught was the 69th New York Infantry, known as the Irish Brigade, led by General Thomas Francis Meagher.

 Meagher was of solid Irish stock, having been born in the Irish city of Waterford in 1823.
-His father, a merchant and politician, was Canadian, though his father was born in County Tipperary, Ireland.
+His father, a merchant and politician, was a Canadian citizen, though he was born in County Tipperary, Ireland.
 Young Thomas Francis received his education at the hands of Jesuits in Ireland and later Britain before he settled in Dublin where he became involved in the Irish Nationalist movement.

 In the village of Ballingarry, in South Tipperary, Meagher and other “Young Irelanders,” led an attack on a local police unit in 1848.
 After the police called in reinforcements, Meagher and the other rebels fled.
 They were arrested and put on trial for treason.
 The leaders of the Young Irelander Rebellion of 1848 were sentenced to be hanged, drawn, and quartered in the British tradition, but a public outcry led the judge to commute their sentence to being exiled to the British penal colony in Tasmania, Australia.